RePAIRProject/2D-baselines/README.md

-# 2D Baseline Solvers for the RePAIR Dataset
+# 2D Baseline Solvers and Evaluation Metrics for the RePAIR Dataset

 This repository provides the implementation of two novel 2D baseline solvers and evaluation metrics for the **RePAIR Dataset**, introduced in the paper: